krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 ### 2. &nbsp; Left rotation

-Correspondingly, if considering the "mirror" of the above unbalanced binary tree, the "left rotation" operation shown in the Figure 7-28  needs to be performed.
+Correspondingly, if considering the "mirror" of the above unbalanced binary tree, the "left rotation" operation shown in Figure 7-28 needs to be performed.

 ![Left rotation operation](avl_tree.assets/avltree_left_rotate.png){ class="animation-figure" }

 <p align="center"> Figure 7-28 &nbsp; Left rotation operation </p>

-Similarly, as shown in the Figure 7-29 , when the `child` node has a left child (denoted as `grand_child`), a step needs to be added in the left rotation: set `grand_child` as the right child of `node`.
+Similarly, as shown in Figure 7-29, when the `child` node has a left child (denoted as `grand_child`), a step needs to be added in the left rotation: set `grand_child` as the right child of `node`.

 ![Left rotation with grand_child](avl_tree.assets/avltree_left_rotate_with_grandchild.png){ class="animation-figure" }